I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/compstui/ns-compstui--dlgpage.md

 </tr>
 </table>
 <p> </p>
 <p>The CPSUI-supplied identifiers refer to templates that can display <a href="https://msdn.microsoft.com/library/windows/hardware/ff547142">CPSUI option types</a>.
 The page size for those templates is 252 by 216 dialog box units.
-For more information, see <a href="NULL">CPSUI-Supplied Pages and Templates</a>.</p>
+For more information, see <a href="https://msdn.microsoft.com/de33cb29-3941-4232-bd61-d36fb04d69d3">CPSUI-Supplied Pages and Templates</a>.</p>
 <p>This member is not used if DPF_USE_HDLGTEMPLATE is set in <b>Flags</b>.</p>
 </dd>